 Successful applicants will undertake some of their studies alongside undergraduate students completing the BSc (Hons) in Adult Nursing, but will also complete dedicated study at Master's level to achieve a postgraduate qualification.

 Students enrolling on this course are eligible to apply for loans from the Student Loans Company.
 These cover tuition fees of up to £9,250 per year and support living costs.
 These loans are the same as those available to undergraduate students.

-New for 2020: Nursing students on courses from September 2020 may be eligible for non-repayable government funding of at least £5,000 a year.
-Find out more information about the funding on the gov.uk website.
+New for 2020: Nursing students on courses from September 2020 may be eligible for a non-repayable government training grant of at least £5,000 a year.
+Find out more information about the funding.